PhD Thesis

 PhD Supervisor: James Hollway, Christiana Parreira

-Her dissertation examines the variation in bureaucrats’ responses on online citizen reporting platforms.
-It analyses a large N-data of complaints and public officials’ responses on Thailand’s Traffy Fondue, combined with a comparative case study of FixMyStreet Japan.
-The dissertation engages in the inquiry into the ever-evolving dynamics of state-citizen linkages and contributes to the understanding of incentives for state actions.
+Thesis Short Description: Her dissertation examines the variation in street-level bureaucrats’ responses on online citizen reporting platforms.
+It analyses a large N-data of service delivery complaints and public officials’ responses on the widely-used citizen reporting platforms in Thailand (Traffy Fondue) and Japan (FixMyStreet Japan).
+The dissertation engages in the inquiry into the evolving dynamics of state-citizen linkages, offering insights into bureaucratic decision-making and the incentives driving state actions.

 Profile

-Korakot is a PhD Researcher at the International Relations & Political Science Department.
-Over the past seven years, she has been a Public Affairs practitioner, working on parliamentary capacity building and local participatory development programmes.
-Most recently, she served as a monitoring and evaluation officer at the National Democratic Institute (NDI), based in Thailand.
-Korakot obtained a Master of Public Administration (MPA) from Cornell University.
+Korakot is a PhD candidate in the International Relations & Political Science Department.
+With over seven years of experience as a Public Affairs practitioner, she has specialised in parliamentary capacity building and local participatory development programmes.
+Most recently, she worked as a Monitoring and Evaluation Officer at the National Democratic Institute (NDI) in Thailand.
+Korakot holds a Master of Public Administration (MPA) from Cornell University.

 RESEARCH INTERESTS